-Peggy Pepper (Davies) is a Southern belle who has come to Hollywood to become a legitimate actress, chaperoned by her father, Confederate General Marmaduke Oldfish Pepper (Dell Henderson).
+Southern belle Peggy Pepper (Davies) has come to Hollywood to become a legitimate actress, chaperoned by her father, Confederate General Marmaduke Oldfish Pepper (Dell Henderson).
 It's a bit of a task getting into showbiz but Peggy does.
 She meets brash low comic Billy Boone (William Haines), who gets her into one of his slapstick shorts.
 Peggy is mortified when she unwittingly becomes part of a comedy bit involving her getting seltzer splashed on her face.
 She's despondent, but Billy comforts her, telling her she needs to take it on the chin.
 Ever the trouper, she does.

 To her surprise, her comedy film becomes a wild success, so much so that even Charlie Chaplin himself (in one of Show People's many cameos) asks for her autograph, even if Peggy at first has no idea who 'that little man' was.
 Despite that success, she still aspires to fine art like those of John Gilbert in such films as Bardelys the Magnificent (Gilbert doing another cameo).
 Peggy manages to attract the attention of bigwigs at High Art Studios, which offers her a contract, but not to Billy.
 While Peggy is sad to say goodbye to all the friends she's made at Comet Studios, and especially to Billy, she moves forward.